 Your mind isn’t focused on the present for a reason

 I find this whole striving toward focusing your mind on the present moment futile.
 Our mind isn’t designed to only focus on the present moment.
 We constantly think about the past and worry about the future and these are important skills, irrespective of how they make us feel.
 If we didn’t think about the past, we wouldn’t learn things and if we didn’t worry about the future, we wouldn’t strive to make our future better.

-If human beings have psychological mechanisms that let them deviate the present moment from time to time, there must be good evolutionary reasons behind this.
+If human beings have psychological mechanisms that let them deviate from the present moment from time to time, there must be good evolutionary reasons behind this.
 There’s no point in fighting your natural predisposition to occasionally think about the past or the future.